fluidattacks/makes/README.md

 Makes will automatically recognize as outputs all `main.nix` files under the `makes/` directory in the root of the project.
+This "magic" `makes/` directory can be configured via the `extendingMakesDir` option.

 You can create any directory structure you want.
 Output names will me mapped in an intuitive way: